-When the dough has risen, punch it down and divide it into 12 equal pieces and shape into balls.
+When the dough has risen, punch it down and divide it into 12 equal pieces and shape it into balls.
 Transfer them to a baking tray dusted with a little flour, cover with a damp cloth and leave to rise again for 30 minutes.

 Meanwhile, prepare the custard filling.
-Place the milk in a saucepan and gently heat until it just boiling, then remove from the heat.
+Place the milk in a saucepan and gently heat until it just boiling, then remove it from the heat.